Homemade Apple Butter Recipe

 How to Make Apple Butter Smooth

-When your apple butter has slow-cooked all day, you can leave it slightly chunky, which is awesome for recipes, or you can put it through the blender (or use an immersion blender) and puree it until it is your desired consistency.
+When your crockpot apple butter is done, you can leave it slightly chunky, which is awesome for recipes, or you can put it through the blender or food processor (or use an immersion blender) and puree it until it is your desired consistency.

 We made two batches.
 One we left chunky and made one batch perfectly smooth.
 You know…for those picky texture eaters.